 - The World Of Hyatt Credit Card

-Why it’s worth it: In addition to the card’s initial bonus you get a free night every year after your cardmember anniversary at any Category 1-4 Hyatt hotel and earn an extra free night at any Category 1-4 Hyatt hotel if you spend $15,000 during your cardmember anniversary year.
+Why it’s worth it: In addition to the card’s initial bonus you get a free night every year after your cardmember anniversary at any Category 1-4 Hyatt hotel and earn an extra free night at any Category 1-4 Hyatt hotel if you spend $15,000 during a year.

 How I use it: for the 5 elite qualifying nights just for having the card and 2 more elite nights for each $5000 spend.
 It’s a no brainer for $15,000 spend since you earn points from the spend and a second free night.
 However I spend more because I value the benefits from status and want to make it easier to earn — especially confirmed suite upgrades at time of booking.

 - The Platinum Card® from American Express

-Why it’s worth it: Earns 5 points per dollar on airfare, and provides tons of benefits — airfare discounts with the International Airline Program; Hilton and Marriott elite status; and it’s the single best card for airport lounge access.
-You’ve got American Express’ own Centurion lounges, Delta lounges when flying Delta, a Priority Pass card with unlimited visits and two complimentary guests, plus access to Escape, Airspace, and Plaza Premium lounges.
+Why it’s worth it: Earns 5 points per dollar on airfare, and provides tons of benefits — airfare discounts with the International Airline Program; Hilton and Marriott elite status you can request; and it’s the single best card for airport lounge access.
+You’ve got American Express’ own Centurion lounges, Delta lounges when flying Delta, a Priority Pass card with unlimited visits and two complimentary guests that you can request, plus access to Escape, Airspace, and Plaza Premium lounges.

 How I use it: I use the $200 in annual Uber credits and I use the $200 airline credit.
 Historically I’ve used it with American Airlines (purchasing gift cards, no longer works).
 And I use the card for lounge access.
 While its Priority Pass no longer includes airport restaurant credits, the card has a more extensive lounge network than any other.
 It gets you into Delta lounges when flying Delta, American Express’ own Centurion lounges, plus Plaza Premium, Escape, and Aspire lounges.
 No one else matches that.

-Why it’s worth it: Earns 4 Membership Rewards points per dollar at restaurants worldwide and on the first $25,000 spent each calendar year at U.S. supermarkets (plus 3 points per dollar on airfare).
+Why it’s worth it: Earns 4 Membership Rewards points per dollar at restaurants and on the first $25,000 spent each calendar year at U.S. supermarkets (plus 3 points per dollar on airfare).